rheedhar/WHOT/README.md

     ```
     git clone https://github.com/rheedhar/WHOT.git
    ```
-   Alternatively, you can download a zip folder of this repo using the green code button / drop down at the top of this page

 3. Open the project folder in your IDE
 4. Locate the Main.java file in the project folder.
 5. Right click and run the file.